wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft            Secure Device Install                 May 2020

-   is only intended to increase confidentiality of the information in the configuration file, not to protect the device itself.
+   to perform the initial configuration.
+This solution is only intended to increase confidentiality of the information in the configuration file, not to protect the device itself.

-   Solutions such as Secure Zero Touch Provisioning (SZTP)" [RFC8572], [I-D.ietf-anima-bootstrapping-keyinfra] and similar are much more fully featured, but also more complex to implement and/or are not widely deployed yet.
-In addition, work in the IETF "Software Updates for Internet of Things (suit)" WG is expected to provide mechanisims for firmware / software updates.
+   Solutions such as Secure Zero Touch Provisioning (SZTP)" [RFC8572], [I-D.ietf-anima-bootstrapping-keyinfra] and similar are much more fully featured, but also more complex to implement and are not widely deployed yet.
+In addition, work in the IETF "Software Updates for Internet of Things (suit)" WG is expected to provide mechanisims for firmware updates, and are out of scope for this document.

+   This document describes a concept, and some example ways of implementing this concept.
+As devices have different capabilities, and use different configuration paradigms, one method will not suit all, and so it is expected that vendors will differ in exactly how they implement this.

    This solution is specifically designed to be a simple method on top of exiting device functionality.
 If devices do not support this new